Zack-byte/Brain-Extension/Programming/Google Cloud/App Engine/deploy-angular-app.md

 }
 ```

-4. Add a `cloudbuild.yaml` file in the `nginx-hosting` folder, and copy the follwing code into the file:
+4. Add a `cloudbuild.yaml` file in the `nginx-hosting` folder, and copy the following code into the file:

 ```yaml
 steps: